zachspiel/ChoreTrackerApp/D5 - Design.md

 <h3>Deliverable Information</h3>
 GitHub Link: https://github.com/zachspiel/ChoreTrackerApp

-**Team Partitipation**
+**Team Partitipation**<br/>
-Joe Vargovich (20%) - completed Part 1 and contributed the Design Pattern to Part 5 Leslie Gurrola (15%) - worked on EventPanel and all Calender classes for the UML Diagram for Part 3 and contributed the Strategy Pattern to Part 5
+Joe Vargovich (20%) - completed Part 1 and contributed the Design Pattern to Part 5\
+Leslie Gurrola (15%) - worked on EventPanel and all Calender classes for the UML Diagram for Part 3 and contributed the Strategy Pattern to Part 5\
-Olivia Thoney (15%) - completed Part 4 and all deliverable information requirements as Quality Assurance for this week Zach Wilson (15%) - worked on Event classes for the UML Diagram for Part 3 and contributed the --Design Pattern-- to Part 5 Zach Spielberger (20%) - completed Part 2 and worked on the User, Settings, Group and Admin classes for the UML Diagram Andrew Munoz (15%) - completed Part 6
+Olivia Thoney (15%) - completed Part 4 and all deliverable information requirements as Quality Assurance for this week\
+Zach Wilson (15%) - worked on Event classes for the UML Diagram for Part 3 and contributed the --Design Pattern-- to Part 5\
+Zach Spielberger (20%) - completed Part 2 and worked on the User, Settings, Group and Admin classes for the UML Diagram\
+Andrew Munoz (15%) - completed Part 6